DNXLabs/dnx.one/docs/support/best-practices.md

 All incidents or requests issued by the customer as tickets shall be assigned a priority level by the customer during ticket opening to determine the urgency/impact and upon receipt of the ticket, the assigned engineer will reassess the priority.

 # 1. Identification and Logging
-  Identification: Incidents can be reported by customers, detected by monitoring tools, or proactively identified by the Managed Services team..
+  Identification: Incidents can be reported by customers, detected by monitoring tools, or proactively identified by the Managed Services team.
   Logging: All incidents are logged in on Freshdesk with relevant details like date, time, description, and reporter's contact information.

-# 2. Categorisation and Prioritization
+# 2. Categorisation and Prioritisation
   Categorisation: Incidents are categorised based on the affected service, type of issue, etc.
   Prioritisation: Incidents are prioritised based on their urgency and impact on business operations.
 This helps in determining the order in which incidents should be addressed.